OmePPi; Zegerid; Zegerid OTC [OTC]

 - Belly pain.

-- Take with water only; do not take with other drinks.
+- Give this drug with water only; do not give with other drinks.

 - Do not open the capsules.

-- Mix the powder in a cup with 1 or 2 tablespoons (15 or 30 mL) of water and drink.
+- Mix the powder in a cup with 1 or 2 tablespoons (15 or 30 mL) of water and have your child drink.
 Do not use other liquids.
-Rinse cup with more water and drink.
+Rinse cup with more water and have your child drink.

 - Those who have feeding tubes may also use the powder.
 Hold feeding 3 hours before and 1 hour after giving the liquid from the powder.
 Flush the feeding tube before and after this drug is given.